Cadene/bootstrap.pytorch/README.md

 - information such as the loss per epoch, metrics per epoch, loss per batch, metrics per batch are automatically saved in logs.json
 - the logger which manages prints, logs.txt and logs.json is accessible everywhere via a global variable to ensure fast and easy debugging (example: you want to log the output Tensor of a certain layer of your network along the evaluation process)

+**Visualizations**

+- a single file `view.py` is used to produce visualizations
+- visualizations are generated in a .html file using plotly (curves can be zoomed in, point values are showed on mouseover, etc.)
+- personalized curves ploting are possible using the yaml options file of the experiment

 **Checkpoints**